New waterline installation

-Planned for construction May to November 2019, the Red Hawk reuse line is a 3.4 miles-long, 8-inch diameter reuse waterline to take treated wastewater from the Plum Creek Water Reclamation Authority plant to the Red Hawk Golf Course to be used for irrigation.
+Completed in November 2019, the Red Hawk reuse line is a 3.4 miles-long, 8-inch diameter reuse waterline to take treated wastewater from the Plum Creek Water Reclamation Authority plant to the Red Hawk Golf Course to be used for irrigation.
 While Red Hawk Golf Course has its own well, during the height of summer heat, supplemental water is often supplied by Castle Rock Water.
 Instead of using treated drinking water, this non-potable reuse water will help supplement the additional irrigation needed.

 Water distribution rehabilitation

 Castle Rock Water identifies water distribution pipe and appurtenances for rehabilitation based on a history of leaks, increased annual maintenance, age, and condition.
 Hydraulic modeling and fire flow testing sometimes determines when a pipe should be replaced with a larger-size pipe to deliver more flow.
 Pipeline repairs always involve open-cut trench work in the streets, so residents should be aware and obey any posted traffic signs.

 With water system repairs, the water system must be shut down to relieve pressure and make the work area safe.
 Castle Rock Water will provide notice for planned shutdowns, and complete repairs as quickly as possible.

 PRV Improvements Project